All Episodes

 dan friesen

-And as I was going through this, you know, listening to him, I started to realize that like his war philosophy is just like, no, no, too far away.
+And as I was going through this, you know, listening to him, I started to realize that his war philosophy is just like, no, no, too far away.

 jordan holmes